 Situated on the Gateshead side of the River Tyne, this hotel has everything you could want for a night away whether you’re hitting the shops and clubs in the city centre, watching Newcastle United play football (albeit badly- I wouldn’t get your hopes up) or heading into the toon on business.

 This is a hotel where contemporary styling meets traditional hospitality and personalised service, delicious cocktails are accompanied by even tastier food and a great nights sleep is coupled with amazing views over the Tyne.

 Check at 3pm was efficient, friendly and more thorough than other Newcastle hotels I’ve stayed in.
-A couple of complimentary bottles of water for signing up to the Hilton Honours Programme later, and we were making our way up to our King Executive Room Plus, room 247.
+A complimentary bottle of water for signing up to the Hilton Honours Programme later, and I was making my way up to our King Executive Room Plus, room 247.

 Not only do the Executive rooms offer private check-in and out, they are also fabulous because you get complimentary access to the Hilton’s exclusive Executive Lounge which serves continental breakfast, drinks and snacks throughout the day, all on the house.
 Looking out over the river, it offers a spectacular view regardless of what time of day you pull up a pew.

-Our room was very spacious and had everything we could have wanted from an overnight stay.
-When I travel, I look for space, light and mirrors as I usually stay away from home for an event or a special occasion in which I need to have enough space to be able to get ready whereas when my hubby travels most, its for work and he tends to be away for longer periods of time so a room thats spacious with a separate working area is preferable to him.
-This room more than catered for us both.
+The room was very spacious and had everything I could have wanted from an overnight stay.
+When I travel, I look for space, light and mirrors as I usually stay away from home for an event or a special occasion in which I need to have enough space to be able to get ready whereas when if I’m travelling for work a room thats spacious with a separate working area is preferable for me.
+This room more than caters for both scenarios.

 A wide, full length mirror was next to the wardrobe ensuring that you can always see exactly what you look like before heading out to that all important meeting or dinner date.
 Don’t you just hate it when hotels don’t have full length mirrors?